What Are Dental Implants?

 What Can I Expect from the Dental Implants Procedure?

 The first step is determining if you’re a good candidate for dental implants.
 While this approach can be an excellent option for a wide range of patients, it’s not for everyone.
 It’s important for you to be in good general health and to have adequate jawbone density for dental implants to be a good choice.
-When you arrive for your first visit, Dr. Roy will evaluate your teeth, gums, and other oral structures and discuss your options.
+When you arrive for your first visit, your dentist will evaluate your teeth, gums, and other oral structures and discuss your options.

 After that, a treatment plan will be developed.
-Our dentist will determine precisely where to place the implants, which will be implanted through the gum tissue and secured to the jawbone for stability.
+Our dentists will determine precisely where to place the implants, which will be implanted through the gum tissue and secured to the jawbone for stability.
 The number of dental implants needed will depend on the number of teeth you’re missing and your unique treatment plan.
 Typically, each tooth gets a corresponding implant, unless you’re using an implant-supported denture, in which case four to six implants will be used to anchor the dental appliance.
-Our dentist will talk you through each step of the process, and we make every effort to provide you with the information you need to make the best decision for your oral health goals.
+Our dentists will talk you through each step of the process, and we make every effort to provide you with the information you need to make the best decision for your oral health goals.

 Once the implants have been placed, the surrounding bone will need time to heal.
 This can take six to nine months, and while most patients report little discomfort, some patience will be necessary.
 Temporary dental crowns or a denture will be used during recovery, so you will never be without your smile.
 Once healed, permanent dental crowns will be affixed to the top of the titanium posts, and your smile will be restored.

 How Much Do Dental Implants Cost?